chardane/sundaymornings/fibonacci/README.md

 # Fibonacci

-Function that returns n'th element of Fibonacci sequence.
+Create a function that returns the Fibonacci sequence up to the nth element.

 ```
 >>> fibonacci(10)